-The training starts with a self-assessment and is followed by an online training of a duration of approximately 25 hours, which concludes with a test.
-Those who pass the test will be allowed to take part in the next phase, a 5-day face-to-face training in (a) dedicated training centre(s).
-Candidates having completed the face-to-face training will be available in the European Solidarity Corps portal for selection by organisations involved in Humanitarian Aid Volunteering projects.
+The first part of the training is to be completed on the EU Academy platform and starts with a self-assessment, followed by an online training of a duration of approximately 25 hours, which concludes with a test.
+Those who pass the test will be eligible for the next phase, a 5-day face-to-face training in a dedicated training centres in Europe.
+The number of places for face-to-face training is limited.
+Candidates having completed the face-to-face training will be available in the European Solidarity Corps Portal for selection by organisations involved in Humanitarian Aid Volunteering projects.